Kyle-Ye/XcodeLLMEligible/README.md

 without disabling System Integrity Protection (SIP) or only disabling it once.

 > [!NOTE]
-> Xcode LLM is only supported on macOS 15.0 Beta and later.
+> Xcode LLM is only supported on macOS 15.0+
 >
-> Apple Intelligence is only supported on macOS 15.1 Beta and later.
+> Apple Intelligence is only supported on macOS 15.1+

 ![Screenshot](images/XcodeLLM/screenshot.png)